Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

 If $\rho_{\gamma}$ is not a standard $M$-path, for the generalized arc or loop $\gamma$, then one can deform $\gamma$ into a standard $M$-path $\rho_{\gamma}$ by making local adjustments that do not influence the upper right entry or trace.

-We are now ready to prove Theorem \ref{thm:matrixformulalamination}, which states that, with our additional adjustments, the matrix formulae of \cite{MW13} hold for arbitrary principal laminations.
+We are now ready to prove Theorem~\ref{thm:matrixformulalamination}, which states that, with our additional adjustments, the matrix formulae of~\cite{MW13} hold for arbitrary principal laminations.

-\begin{proof}[Proof of Theorem \ref{thm:matrixformulalamination}] We first consider the case where $\gamma$ is a generalized arc and consider its standard $M$-path, $\rho_{\gamma}$.
+\begin{proof}[Proof of Theorem~\ref{thm:matrixformulalamination}] We first consider the case where $\gamma$ is a generalized arc and consider its standard $M$-path, $\rho_{\gamma}$.
 The first two steps of this path correspond to the matrix product

 while the last three steps correspond to